asterzhao/hkust-research-xmas-tree/README.md

 The word cloud was generated using Python with the following steps:

 1. **Data Preparation**:
    - Bibliometric records were exported from the Scopus database and saved into a CSV file (replace with your own file name).
 Make sure “Index Keywords” column is selected.

-2. **Word Cloud Creation**:
+2. **Data Processing**:
    - The “Index Keywords” column from the dataset was processed to remove stop words.
    - A custom mask image of a Christmas tree (`christmas_tree.png`) was used to shape the word cloud.
    - The color palette includes festive red, green, and gold tones, applied using a custom color function.

-4. **Visualization**:
+3. **Visualization**:
    - The word cloud was generated using the `WordCloud` library and displayed with `Matplotlib`.
    - Final outputs were saved as high-resolution images for sharing and display.